Lavaburn/puppet-razor/README.markdown

 ##Compatibility

-This module has been tested with:
+This module has been tested with Razor Server 1.5.0 and:
-* Puppet 3.7.3 - Ruby 1.9.3 - Ubuntu 12.04
+* Ubuntu 12.04 with Puppet 4.3.2 (Ruby 2.1.8)
-* Puppet 3.7.3 - Ruby 1.8.7 - CentOS 6.3

-* Travis tests Ruby 1.9.3 and 2.1.0, Puppet 3.6 and above
+# TODO Ubuntu 14.04
+# TODO CentOS 6.6
+# TODO CentOS 7.2

-* compile_microkernel can only work on RHEL/CentOS/Fedora
+* compile_microkernel only works on RHEL/CentOS/Fedora (Razor Microkernel constraint)
 * enable_server requires Postgres >= 9.1

 ##Testing

 Dependencies:
-- Ruby
+- Ruby >= 2.2.0 < 2.4.0
 - Bundler (gem install bundler)

 If you wish to test this module yourself: